Misconceptions about Adrenals and treatment

 To the contrary, if saliva cortisol testing proves one has some fairly low cortisol results (especially three or more times in a day), 20 mg and less has backfired and resulted in worsening problems like excess adrenaline and more.
 Why?
 When we give ourselves cortisol (and we think this starts by 10 mg and higher), the body decides to tone down the messaging feedback to the adrenals.
 So now your adrenals produce even less, and you are giving yourself a small amount on top of the suppression of the feedback loop. i.e. it’s “suppressing” more than “replacing” what your body needs, causing the body to be alarmed, and excessive adrenaline symptoms are the result.

 Most studies show that low dose HC use is only meant for short-term use, and we know it’s only meant for issues much less problematic than we tend get.

-MISCONCEPTION #7: If you start on HC, you will have to be on it for life
+MISCONCEPTION #7: If you just “start on” HC, you will have to be on it for life

 Very false, reveal the experiences of many low cortisol patients.
 Several patients who used HC correctly, and who are now adequately treating their low cortisol, low B12, low iron and more, are now off and have stayed off.